-The module may also be structured as a further 6-month extension of an existing 6-month industrial attachment, where the student works on real life projects jointly supervised by NUS faculties and industry experts.
+The course may also be structured as a further 6-month extension of an existing 6-month industrial attachment, where the student works on real life projects jointly supervised by NUS faculties and industry experts.

-CEG students who are of level 4 standing or have completed/passed at least 112 MCs (including modules already registered for, in the project selection semester) may select the projects via Project Administration System.
+CEG students who are of level 4 standing or have completed/passed at least 112 units (including courses already registered for, in the project selection semester) may select the projects via Project Administration System.

 Students are not allowed to do SEP/NOC/Internship/Industrial Attachment with FYP concurrently.